ofajs/ofa-v4-docs/docs/en/docs/create-app/app.md

 ## Accessing Apps and Current Pages

-In various elements (including components) within the application, you can use the **app** attribute to access the `o-app` instance they belong to.
+In various elements (including components) within the application, you can use the **app** property to access the `o-app` instance they belong to.
 This is very useful for operations that require interaction with the entire application.

 You can retrieve the address of the currently active page module through the `app.current` property.